bretglun/BlochBuster/README.md

 White background can be toggled by setting "color: white" under the "background" field.

 The animation speed is determined by the "speed" field, where 1 corresponds to real-time.
-RF pulses are plotted at a speed of 90 degrees/second.
+Varying animation speed over the TR can be achieved by providing "speed" as a list where each element has field "t" [msec] and "speed".
+The maximum animation speed of RF pulses can be controlled by the "maxRFspeed" field (default is 0.001).

 The output is specified by a list, where the "type" can be:
 - 3D: animated 3D plot of the magnetization vectors